eerimoq/pumbaa/docs/library-reference/standard/ssl.rst

    .. method:: send(string)

-      Send data to the socket.
+      Send data `string` to the socket.
 The socket must be connected to a remote socket.
 Returns the number of bytes sent.
 Applications are responsible for checking that all data has been sent; if only some of the data was transmitted, the application needs to attempt delivery of the remaining data.